ryanpedersen42/package-json-webhook-example/README.md

 ## Getting started

 In this example you will create a blueprint for `package` entity that ingests all third party dependencies in your package.json file using a combination of REST API and Webhook.
-You then will relate this `package` blueprint to a `service` blueprint, allowing you to display all the packages used by a service.
-You will then add some python script to transform your package file into a format required by the webhook (which is mostly JSON Array for the `dependencies` property).
+You will then relate this `package` blueprint to a `service` blueprint, allowing you to display all the packages used by a service.
+Also, you will add some python script to transform your package file into a format required by the webhook (which is mostly JSON Array for the `dependencies` property).
 Finally, you will configure your Gitlab to create/update your entities in Port every time a GitLab CI is triggered by a schedule.

 ## Service Blueprint
-Create the service blueprint in Port [using this json file](.service.md)
+Create the service blueprint in Port [using this json file](./resources/service.md)

 ## Package Blueprint
-Create the package blueprint in Port [using this json file](.package.md)
+Create the package blueprint in Port [using this json file](./resources/package.md)

 ## Package Webhook Configuration
-Use the [webhook configuration file](./package_webhook_configuration.md) to create your Port webhook.
+Use the [webhook configuration file](./resources/package_webhook_configuration.md) to create your Port webhook.

 Follow the example guide on how to [create a Port webhook](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/webhook/#configuring-webhook-endpoints).
 You will then use the webhook URL to ingest data to Port via REST API.